What Is the Muck Finders Program?

-Marine Resources Council, Brevard County Natural Resources Management, and Brevard County citizens have teamed up to assist muck management actions in the Indian River Lagoon with Muck Finders.
-Volunteer citizen scientists are given the education, training, and equipment necessary to verify the presence and depth of muck in targeted areas throughout the IRL.
+In 2017, Marine Resources Council, Brevard County Natural Resources Management, and Brevard County citizens teamed up to assist muck management actions in the Indian River Lagoon.
+Volunteer citizen scientists (Muck Finders) were trained and equipped to verify the presence and depth of muck in targeted areas throughout the IRL.

-Brevard County’s Save Our Indian River Lagoon Project Plan dedicates nearly 200 million dollars over the next ten years to muck research and removal.
-The data collected by the Muck Finders program helps ensure that removal efforts are as strategic and efficient as possible in several locations in the lagoon.
+Brevard County’s Save Our Indian River Lagoon (SOIRL) Project Plan is projected to raise over $500 million over its lifespan.
+The data collected by the Muck Finders program helped ensure that muck removal efforts were as strategic and efficient as possible in several locations in the lagoon.

 Why is muck an issue in the IRL?